ieyring/Bigpipe/README.md

 I tried to keep it as simple and small as possible, and I attached a example.php so you better can understand how to use it.

-Be aware that not all browsers have a console such as Firebug, so you may have to uncomment this lines before you use it.
+Be aware that not all browsers have a console such as Firebug, so you may have to uncomment this lines.

 TODO: